Carlos Ponce: Music

 On the Billboard Hot Latin Tracks Carlos Ponce reached the number-one spot three times with "Rezo" (I Pray), "Decir Adiós" (Say Good-Bye) and "Escúchame" (Listen to Me).

 In 1999, Ponce recorded his second studio album, Todo lo que Soy (Everything that I Am).
 The World Athletic Games held in Seville, Spain, adopted the song "Amelia" from Ponce's second album as its official theme.
 That same year, he was contracted by the Walt Disney Studios to sing "Bella Notte" for the animated film Lady and the Tramp II: Scamp's Adventure.
 He also appeared in ABC's drama series Once and Again.

 After the tragedy of the September 11, 2001 attacks, Ponce joined a group of 100 Latin American singers, who united to pay tribute to the victims by recording "Último Adiós" ("Last Good-Bye").
 The proceeds of the recording were donated to families of the victims.
 That same year Ponce participated in the Televisa production Sin Pecado Concebido, along with Mexican actress Angélica Rivera.
 In 2002, he recorded his third studio album, Ponce; later that year he signed a contract with Telemundo to host a reality show called Protagonista de la Musica, which became one of the most popular Hispanic programs in the U.S. and Puerto Rico.

 Personal life

-Ponce married his high school sweetheart, photographer Verónica Rubio, the sister of current U.S. Senator Marco Rubio.
+Ponce married his high school sweetheart, photographer Verónica Rubio, the sister of current U.S. Secretary of State Marco Rubio.
 They resided in Miami, Florida, with their four children: Giancarlo (born 1999), Sebastián (born 2001), and twins Savannah and Sienna (born 2002).
 In 2010, the couple divorced.

 From 2010 to 2016, he was in a relationship with Colombian actress Ximena Duque.

 In 2018, he began a relationship with Mexican television host Karina Banda.
 They married in December 2020.